1992 Woman detained for "unusually large buttocks" She was attempting to smuggle 1½ pounds of surgically implanted heroin through a Columbian airport.

 1850 First national Women's Rights Convention

 4004 B.C.
 Day of Creation As calculated in 1658 by Archbishop James Ussher of Armagh, Ireland.
+He used a combination of Biblical and historical documents to calculate this date of creation.

 1959 Weird Al Yankovic (Alfred Matthew Yankovic), American satirist musician, Eat It (1983) and I Lost On Jeopardy (1984).